Product

 The multi-city expansion forced us to innovate in ways we hadn't planned.
 We developed dynamic model switching that automatically selects the most appropriate regional expertise for each query.
 We created cross-city validation systems that use knowledge from one metropolitan area to verify and enhance predictions in another.

 Perhaps most importantly, we built transfer learning pipelines that allow insights from established cities to accelerate deployment in new locations.
-When we add our fourth city, we won't be starting from scratch—we'll be applying three cities' worth of learned patterns to understand the new environment faster.
+When we expand to new cities, we don't start from scratch-we apply learned patterns to understand new environments faster.

 Lessons in Geographic AI